CkAwesomeYT/README.md/README.md

  I am a school student at an all boys high school.
  My interest is mainly around Computor Science.

-Feel free to contact me via Discord or via my gmail at (Will be implemented soon).
+Feel free to contact me via Discord or via my gmail at "ckawesomeyt@gmail.com"